evancz/guide.elm-lang.org/types/type_aliases.md

 The whole point of type aliases is to make your type annotations easier to read.

-As you programs get more complicated, you find yourself working with larger and more complex data.
+As your programs get more complicated, you find yourself working with larger and more complex data.
 For example, maybe you are making twitter-for-dogs and you need to represent a user.
 And maybe you want a function that checks to see if a user has a bio or not.
 You might write a function like this:

 ```elm
 hasBio : { name : String, bio : String, pic : String } -> Bool